creationix/howtonode.org/articles/node.js-nginx-monit.markdown

     sudo start yourprogram
     monit -d 60 -c /etc/monit/monitrc

 Setting the `-d 60` flag tells monit to check against your configuration every 60 seconds.
-I recommend setting this to the same time as any response timeouts you may have.
+I recommend setting this to the same time as any response timeouts you may have installed.
+You have now passed monit 101!
+Easy, huh?

 Monit's useful-ness doesn't hit a brick wall there either, monit can be extended further to monitor the other services your web application relies upon.
 This may range from databases to nginx instances.
 Their website has many more examples and configurations, and even more again can be found littered over the internet.